Post

 GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"

-This pre-packaged action is a JavaScript Action, and you can refer to the actual code execution in the following file: dist/index.js.
+This pre-packaged Action is a JavaScript Action.
+You can refer to the actual execution code in the following file: dist/index.js.

-Case Study — 2
+Case — 2

 Result Image

-• User opens a PR
+• User opens PR

 • Triggers GitHub Actions Workflow

-• GitHub script retrieves assignees
+• GitHub script retrieves assignee

 • Completed